Row-Column Mirror Symmetry for Colored Torus Knot Homology: Introduction

 We recall the construction of the (unreduced, uncolored) HOMFLYPT homology of a link $\mathcal{L}$.
 First, choose an $n$-strand braid $\beta \in Br_n$ such that the closure $\hat{\beta}$ recovers $\mathcal{L}$ (this is always possible by Alexander's Theorem, \cite{Al23}).
 Next, assign to $\beta$ a \textit{Rouquier complex} $F(\beta)$ in the homotopy category $K^b(SBim_n)$ of Soergel bimodules; these are certain $\mathbb{Z}$-graded bimodules over the polynomial ring $R[x_1, \dots, x_n]$.
 We call the internal grading of these bimodules the \textit{quantum} grading, defined by setting $\text{deg}(x_i) = 2$ for each $i$.
 (Note: we will often denote the degree of an element multiplicatively; we use the variable $q$ for quantum degree, so that e.g. this requirement becomes $\text{deg}(x_i) = q^2 = Q$.
 We will similarly reference the \textit{homological grading} on the chain complex $F(\beta)$ using the variable $t$.)

 Next, apply Hochschild cohomology termwise to $F(\beta)$ to obtain a complex $HH(F(\beta)) \in K^b(\mathcal{D}(SBim_n))$.
-This complex $HH(F(\beta))$ inherits another grading from the derived homological degree on $\mathcal{D}(SBim_n)$; we refer to this as the \textit{Hochschild grading}, denoted by the variable $a$.
-By the afore-mentioned work of Khovanov and Rozansky, the homology of $HH(F(\beta))$ is exactly the HOMFLYPT homology of the link $\mathcal{L}$, denoted $HHH(\mathcal{L})$.
+The terms of $HH(F(\beta))$ in each homological degree are themselves chain complexes in the derived category $\mathcal{D}(SBim_n)$; the internal homological grading of each such complex is distinct from the homological grading of $F(\beta)$.
+We refer to this third grading as the \textit{Hochschild grading}, denoted by the variable $a$.
+By the aforementioned work of Khovanov and Rozansky, the homology of $HH(F(\beta))$ depends only on the braid closure $\mathcal{L} = \hat{\beta}$ (not the specific braid presentation $\beta$) and is exactly the HOMFLYPT homology of the link $\mathcal{L}$, denoted $HHH(\mathcal{L})$.
 This is a triply-graded vector space, and its dimension is a Laurent polynomial in the variables $a, q, t$.